-Be sure to read the full assignment instructions and the marking templates for both Parts I and II (on the unit Moodle site).
-They refer to using academic and non-academic sources (including news), which is discussed below.
+Be sure to read the full assignment instructions for both the essay skeleton and final essay (on the unit Moodle site).
+Below is advice on how search for and find relevant academic and some non-academic sources to support your arguments.

 The following techniques and resources are important, not just for the MGF1010 essay assignment, but for future unit assignments as well.

-For further tips and advice see: Research and writing for assignments including advice on understanding an assignment topic.
+For further tips and advice see: Research and writing for assignments including advice on understanding and brainstorming an assignment topic.

-Academic journal articles can provide both relevant theory and examples, while non-academic sources such as business magazines and news sources can be useful for examples of applications of the theory in particular companies and industries.
+Academic journal articles can provide both relevant theory and cases of its application, while non-academic sources such as business magazines and news articles can be useful for examples of applications of the theory (e.g. in particular companies and industries).

 The following links are part of this Business and Economics library guide, and will introduce you to identifying and searching for academic and non-academic articles.

-Go to Journal and news databases, then the following sub tabs:
+Go to Journal articles, then the following sub tabs:

 Both Business Source Complete and Factiva will be major information resources throughout your studies at Monash.
-Also try other key journal databases, such as ProQuest and Emerald, which are listed at Journal articles- key databases.
+You could also try other key journal databases, such as ProQuest and Emerald, which are listed at Journal articles- key databases.

-Your previous reading and understanding of the task is important for identifying which articles from a search result are most relevant for your response.
+Your previous reading and understanding of the relevant relevant theories and their applications are important for designing your searches and then identifying which articles from a search result are most relevant for your response.
 Look for further potential search terms in the records you find to try in subsequent searches.

 We acknowledge and pay respects to the Elders and Traditional Owners of the land on which our four Australian campuses stand.
 Information for Indigenous Australians